astropy/astropy/docs/io/fits/usage/unfamiliar.rst

     rPt(max)

-where r is the column length (this can be absent), t is one of the letter code for regular table data type (L, B, X, I, J, etc. currently, the X format is not supported for variable length array field in Astropy), and max is the maximum number of elements.
+where r is the column length (it can be absent), t is one of the letter code for regular table data type (L, B, X, I, J, etc. currently, the X format is not supported for variable length array field in Astropy), and max is the maximum number of elements.
 So, for a variable length field of int32, The corresponding format spec is,